rya-sge/access-denied/_posts/2023-09-26-EIP-4844-Proto-Danksharding.md

 This part is described in the EIP [4844](https://eips.ethereum.org/EIPS/eip-4844).

 Proto-Danksharding introduces data blobs that can be sent and attached to blocks.
-The data in these blobs is not accessible to the EVM and is automatically deleted after a fixed time period (1-3 months), making the whole process cheaper for rollup
+The data in these blobs is not accessible to the EVM and is automatically deleted after a fixed time period (18 days according to the EIP), making the whole process cheaper for rollup.

 Reference: [6. ethereum.org/en/roadmap/danksharding/](https://ethereum.org/en/roadmap/danksharding/).